jitsi/jigasi/README.md

 Example:

-Received SIP INVITE with room header 'Jitsi-Conference-Room': 'room1234' will cause Jigasi to join the conference 'https://meet.jit.si/room1234' (assuming that our domain is 'meet.jit.si').
+Received SIP INVITE with room header 'Jitsi-Conference-Room': 'room1234' will cause Jigasi to join the conference 'https://meet.example.com/room1234' (assuming that our domain is 'meet.example.com').

 Configuring SIP and Transcription
 =======================================